Sustainable tea - leading the industry

 Of world tea production is now Rainforest Alliance CertifiedTM

-To achieve our ambitions for tea, we need to work with many partners, from tea-growers, suppliers and NGOs to local and national governments, the wider tea industry and beyond.
+To achieve our ambitions for tea, we need to work with many partners, from tea-growers, suppliers and NGOs, to local and national governments, the wider tea industry and beyond.

 One of the most important ways to drive change in any agricultural sector is through certification.
 In 2007, we assisted the Rainforest Alliance in the development of local indicators for sustainable tea production in Kenya in accordance with the Sustainable Agriculture Network certification standard and began to certify our tea farms, in the process helping to transform both our own supply chain and the wider industry.
 In 2007, we became the first major tea company to commit to sustainably sourcing tea on a large scale.
 In the same year Kericho, our largest tea estate in Kenya, was the first tea farm to achieve Rainforest Alliance certification.

 Today, Rainforest Alliance CertifiedTM tea accounts for around 20% of the world’s tea production, and we work with suppliers in 14 countries in Africa and Asia to train smallholder farmers so they can achieve farm certification.
 In Kenya alone, over 700,000 smallholder farmers have achieved Rainforest Alliance certification for their farms.

 However, certification is not the only way to create change.
 We recognise the importance of exploring alternative approaches which in some cases are a better fit or go further than existing schemes.

 Public–private partnerships are an important way in which we develop sustainable practices and improve the livelihoods of the people working in tea supply chains.
 We have signed public–private partnerships in Kenya, Malawi, Tanzania and Vietnam, helping us reach around 600,000 farmers since 2006.